TRAVEL GUIDES

 Begur, Costa Brava

-We discovered this adults-only boutique hotel in Begur about two summers ago.
-It's an old townhouse renovated by Quintana Partners, with eight rooms - all with a particular universe.
+We discovered this adults-only boutique hotel in Begur some summers ago.
+It's an old townhouse renovated by Quintana Partners, with eight rooms: each with a particular universe.
 At La Bionda, you’ll be in the center of a village but also close to many beaches like Aiguablava, Sa Riera or Cala Fonda.

 From 150€ per night